How to choose a gold/silver IRA company

 One option that we would recommend is to diversify within your portfolio by buying silver, platinum and palladium as well as gold.
 This gives you a range of metals in different markets and enables you to have a spread of risk averse investments.

-Our affiliation with Noble Gold gives us access to one of the New York area based depositories, as well as an offshore facility in Toronto, Canada.
-Noble Gold have also recently added a new facility – the first of its kind in the south – a brand-new gold bullion depository in Dallas, Texas to which Noble Gold have exclusive access.
+Our recommended company gives you access to one of the New York area based depositories, as well as an offshore facility in Toronto, Canada.
+They have also recently added a new facility – the first of its kind in the south – a brand-new gold bullion depository in Dallas, Texas, to which they have exclusive access.

 None of these services come free.
 Research the charges that the company make for administration and insurance.
 One of the most important things to check is that the gold is not stored as a deposit which is exposed to any creditors of the storage facility.
 Should your gold go missing or be stolen there may be a problem.
 Your gold should be stored “in custody” – in other words, completely independently of the facility itself, in terms of its financial association with it.